 If you recognize that your employee is struggling, addressing it is the next step.
-It is important that you address the issue in a manner that makes them feel secure enough to open up.
-Tell them what you’ve noticed about their behavior and performance in the workplace.
+You must address the issue in a manner that makes them feel secure enough to open up.
+Tell them what you’ve noticed about their behaviour and performance in the workplace.
 Then, express that you are there to help in any way that you can.
-Do not address the issue in front of their peers.
+Do not address the issue in front of your peers.
 Also, don’t try to force them to give you information if they’re not ready.

 Provide Your Assistance (Within Reason)

 Once your employee starts talking about their problems, listen without passing judgment.
 Then, offer your assistance (within reason).
 You don’t want to cross the lines too far into their personal lives (like offering to be a mentor to their troubled teen).
 Also, you don’t want to offer a solution that ultimately hurts the rest of your staff (such as giving them so much time off that their workload causes an issue for other employees).

 You might suggest they work from home for a few weeks, or take personal or medical leave, you can also offer to give them more flexible work hours or light duty until their matter is resolved.